yzhai64/fh-agents-course/README.md

 ## Content

 The course is divided into 5 units.
-That will take you from **the basics of agents to a final assignment with a benchmark**.
+These will take you from **the basics of agents to a final assignment with a benchmark**.

 Sign up here (it's free) 👉 <a href="https://bit.ly/hf-learn-agents" target="_blank">https://bit.ly/hf-learn-agents</a>